schneimi/rpi-gulden/README.md

 Build the image from the Dockerfile location.

 #### Build arguments
-Override the following default values on `docker build` using the `--build-arg` parameter.
+Control the build with following build arguments.
+Override the default values on `docker build` using the `--build-arg` parameter.

 ```
 GULDEN_UID=1000                    - User id for Gulden process